MikeDanaher/mikedanaher.github.io/_posts/2014-10-28-when-it-all-clicked.md

 Learning about interfaces and duck typing has changed the way I approach writing code.
 It's easier for me to see how objects interact and fit together and I am better able to test things that may at first seem difficult to test.
-While duck typing is quite useful on it's own, once I incorporated it into my code, I solidified another concept that had thus far eluded me.
+While duck typing is quite useful on its own, once I incorporated it into my code, I solidified another concept that had thus far eluded me.

 ### Abstraction